Western Heritage Center Student Contest

 Division 2: 8th-12th graders

-Students must be from Yellowstone County or Bighorn County.
+Students must be from Yellowstone County.

 Contest Information

-Projects are due April 26, 2024.
-First place winners of each division will receive $150, and second place winners will receive $75.
+Projects are due May 16, 2025.
+First place winners of each division will receive $100, and second place winners will receive $75.
 Submissions will be scored by an anonymous panel of judges.
 All participants in the contest will receive a complimentary family membership to the Western Heritage Center.

 Projects will be judged on whether they demonstrate: